Unfortunately, furnace emergencies are a common occurrence. Try to have your furnace inspected by a

-Space Heaters: These devices can be dangerous!
-Please see the links below for safety info when
+These devices can be dangerous!
+See the links below for important information.

-Please try to keep hydrants near your home clear of snow.
-This saves valuable time in the event of a fire.
+Keeping hydrants clear saves valuable time in the event of a fire.

-Never use a generator indoors or in a garage, you can be overcome by Carbon Monoxide (CO).
+Never use generators indoors or in a garage, you can be overcome by carbon monoxide.

-A sump pump removes accumulated water from a sump pit.
-They are usually installed in the basement where a majority of flooding can occur.
-Sump pumps are also used to decrease dampness by lowering the water table under a foundation.
-They send water away from a house to any place where it is no longer problematic.
+Sump pumps remove accumulated water from a sump pit.
+They are usually installed in basements where a majority of flooding can occur.
+They are also used to decrease dampness by lowering the water table under a foundation, sending water away from a house to any place where it is no longer problematic.

-Sump pumps must be maintained.
-Typical recommendations suggest examining equipment every year, but pumps running frequently due to a higher water table, poor water drainage, or harsher weather conditions should be examined more frequently.
+Sump pumps should be examined each year, but pumps running frequently due to a higher water table, poor water drainage, or harsher weather conditions should be examined more frequently.
 Sump pumps, being highly mechanical, will fail eventually, which could lead to a flooded basement requiring costly repairs.

-When examining a sump pump and cleaning it, dirt, gravel, sand, and other debris should be removed to increase efficiency and extend the life of the pump.
+When cleaning a sump pump, dirt, gravel, sand, and other debris should be removed to increase efficiency and extend the life of the pump.
 These obstructions can also decrease the pump's ability to drain the sump and allow the sump to overflow.
 The check valve can also jam from the debris.

 ROUTINELY INSPECT POWER STRIPS AND MAKE SURE THEY ARE NOT OVERLOADED!!!

 Fanwood firefighters recently responded to a report of smoke filling a residence.
-The culprit was determined to be a power strip (see photo) that overheated and began to melt.
+The culprit was a power strip (see photo) that overheated and began to melt.
 Luckily, there was no damage to the home and no one was injured.
-However, this warrants a reminder to our residents.

 Every year, thousands of fires result from surge protectors, power strips and electrical cords.
 Use only surge protectors or power strips that have an internal circuit breaker.
 These units should trip the breaker if the power strip is overloaded or shorted to prevent overheating.
 If at any time a surge protector or power strip is hot to the touch, remove and replace the unit.